 Are you someone that prefers to watch shows in your own time?
 No problem.
 New episodes become available to stream on Peacock the day after they air live for individuals with a premium membership to the platform.

 UK fans will more than likely have to wait for the series to conclude season 3 in the US before the new episodes appear.
-Once we have an official release date, we’ll be sure to report that information.
+However, season 2 is now available on Sky TV.

 Terrell Smith has a diverse writing background having penned material for a wide array of clients including the federal government and Bravo television personalities.
 When he’s not writing as Terrell, he’s writing under his pseudonym Tavion Scott, creating scripts for his audio drama podcasts.
 Terrell is a huge fan of great storytelling when it comes to television and film.
 Some of his favorite shows include The Crown, WandaVision, Abbot Elementary and Godfather of Harlem.
 And a fun fact is he's completely dialed into the TLC 90 Day Fiancé universe.